ahmdtaha/FineGrainedVisualRecognition/README.md

 ## Running

-`base_config` contains all the parameters needed to run the train the model.
+`base_config` contains all the parameters needed to train the model.
 The main function in `fgvr_train.py` shows how to set these parameters.

 Run `python fgvr_train.py `